Chart Color Schemes

 Lethbridge Park - Tregear has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting this region.
+AreaSearch has identified 18 projects likely affecting the region.
 Notable ones are Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), The Ponds North West Growth Area - Adjacent Precincts, and Parklawn Place Boarding House.
-Below is a list of those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.